tphinkle/tphinkle.github.io/_posts/2017-8-15-digit_recognizer.md

 ![Hand-written zero](https://raw.githubusercontent.com/tphinkle/tphinkle.github.io/master/images/2017-8-15/digits_color.png)

-The picture above shows the clusters were properly detected, and the following image shows the transformation that is performed on each cluster.
+The picture above indicates that the clusters were properly detected, and the following image shows the transformation that is performed on each cluster.

 ![Hand-written zero](https://raw.githubusercontent.com/tphinkle/tphinkle.github.io/master/images/2017-8-15/single_digit.png)

 Now we're at the single digit level, and for the rest of the tutorial we'll be performing transformations on the individual images instead of the entire bulk image as we have up to this point.

 As for the coding part, I'm 99% sure that somewhere out there in Python's scientific computing space there's a single-call flood fill function, but I've yet to find it.
 It's probably in `numpy`, `scipy`, `opencv2`, or maybe even in `matplotlib`.
-A uick google search didn't find it for me, and I thought it would be a good exercise to implement it myself.
+A quick google search didn't find it for me, so I just decided to implement it myself.
 It's not so tricky, but it's a recursive algorithm so you have to be a little careful to avoid having your code blow up ;)

 ```
 # List of clusters
 # Each cluster is a list of pixel indices that belongs to that cluster
 clusters = FloodFill(processed_image)